 Key Components of Azure Logic Apps

-Now that we have an idea what the Azure Logic Apps platform means, let us move further to understanding what are the various components of Azure Logic Apps:
+Now that we have an idea of what the Azure Logic Apps platform means, let us move further to understand what are the various components of Azure Logic Apps:

 Workflows are one of the key components in Azure Logic Apps.
 A workflow is basically a series of processes and actions defined in the form of steps.
 Whenever an input is fed into the system through logical connectors (discussed later in this blog), a workflow is initiated.
 Hence, business processes can be automated using Azure Logic Apps by defining workflows for business operations.